Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

-This is an easy and affordable piece of meat to prepare to make pot roast, shredded beef for tacos, and countless other dishes.
+This is an easy and affordable piece of meat to prepare like a brisket or to make into pot roast, shredded beef for tacos, and countless other dishes.

 When it comes to smoking beef, a chuck roast is a great option for beginners, or those looking to feed a crowd without breaking the bank on a prime rib roast or beef tenderloin.